Title of thesis: Gender in Intimate Relationships: A Socio-Legal Study

 MA Jurisprudence, University of Oxford (Corpus Christi College)

 I am conducting doctoral research exploring how civil partnerships and same sex marriage can help to challenge social and legal constructions about the gendered nature of roles in intimate relationships.
 My research is looking at how legal professionals negotiate gender in their interactions with their lesbian and gay clients in the ancillary relief context, and whether they have attempted to apply the traditional norms of masculinity and femininity (i.e breadwinning versus homemaking) to this new scenario.
-It is also examining whether civil partners feel obliged, when going to the 'law', to claim that their relationships are like heterosexual ones, and asking how reflective they perceive such a claim to be of the way that they conduct their relationships in reality.
+It is additionally examining whether civil partners feel obliged, when going to the 'law', to claim that their relationships are like heterosexual ones, and asking how reflective they perceive such a claim to be of the way that they conduct their relationships in reality.

 C. Bendall (2013) 'A break away from the (hetero)norm?: Lawrence v Gallagher 1 FCR 557; EWCA Civ 394', Feminist Legal Studies, 21(3): 303-310.